9 chore chart ideas for kids

 3. Peg chart

 This is a simple yet effective way to track chores.
 All you need is a clothesline and some pegs.
-Write each chore on a piece of paper and clip it onto the line.
+Write each chore on paper and clip it onto the line.
 As each chore is completed, your child can move the paper to the ‘done’ side — or remove it from the line.

 4. Whiteboard chart